Shefki Kuqi: Stockport County

 Kuqi joined Stockport County in January 2001.
 Kuqi made his debut for the club in a 1–1 draw against Tranmere Rovers on 3 February 2001.
 Regarded by many as the saviour of County's 2000–01 season as he impressed with his speed and strength, he went on to score six goals in eighteen games to help County retain their division one status.
 Kuqi is still the club's second most internationally capped player.
 However, under player-manager Carlton Palmer, after he succeeded Andy Kilner as manager, Kuqi was used less frequently.
 His good performances led him being linked with his future club Blackburn.
 Kuqi was on the verge of joining Blackburn worth about a £1.2 million fee, but the move broke down and he accused Palmer of threatening him to be sacked for being injured Palmer was responsible for pressuring Graeme Souness for Kuqi not joining the club.
 Kuqi still maintains his accusations towards Palmer, claiming his management is 'clueless' and feels the club made a mistake having Palmer as manager.
 Kuqi joined Blackburn Rovers four years later.

 Sheffield Wednesday

-Kuqi joined Sheffield Wednesday for an undisclosed sum and signed a three-year deal Kuqi made his debut for the club in a 1–0 win over Crewe on 12 January 2002.
+Kuqi joined Sheffield Wednesday and signed a three-year deal for an undisclosed sum, rumoured to be €1.5 million Kuqi made his debut for the club in a 1–0 win over Crewe on 12 January 2002.
 At Sheffield Wednesday he scored 19 times between January 2002 and September 2003, unfortunately with Wednesday being relegated to Division Two (or League One as it is now known) during his time at Hillsborough.
 Many Wednesday fans were bemused though at then manager Chris Turner's decision to let Kuqi leave for Ipswich for free after a strained relationship between the two.
 Whilst in Sheffield, Kuqi also scored a goal against Sheffield United in The Steel City Derby.
 He scored the second goal in the 81st minute at Hillsborough to ensure a win after Lloyd Owusu had opened the scoring with his very first touch of the ball on his debut.